jedisct1/minisign/README.md

     $ zig build -Drelease -Dstatic

-Compilation without libsodium, no dependencies:
+Compilation without libsodium, no dependencies required:

     $ zig build -Drelease -Dwithout_libsodium

 The resulting binary can be found in `zig-out/bin/minisign`.

-## Using cmake and gcc or clang:
+## Building with cmake and gcc or clang:

 Dependencies: